Apoorvagupta2207/Tourism_website/README.md

 # Tourism_website
+It is a tourism website which gives the information about diffrent famous places.
-Name of it's homepage is home.htm .
+First page of this website is home.htm .